SINGROUP/MechAFM/README.md

 ####Substrate support
 ```
-substrate epsilon sigma lambda
+substrate epsilon sigma lambda (lateral_k)
 ```
-Substrate defines the force constants for the substrate 10-4 potential.
+Substrate defines the force constants for the substrate support.
+Epsilon, sigma and lambda define parameters for the  10-4 wall potential and the lateral_k defines the harmonic constant used for the optional xy-plane harmonic potential (see XYZ-file options).

 ##XYZ-file